Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 \subsubsection{Prospects for detecting outer planets}

-If secular chaos is a major dynamical channel for the pollution of solitary WDs, it follows that a significant fraction of WDs possess at least two planets with masses $\gtrsim 10 \ME$ on long-term stable orbits beyond $\sim 10 \AU$, with moderate eccentricities and mutual inclinations.
+More than 25 per cent of solitary WDs are polluted by planetary material \citep[e.g.,][]{Zuckerman+2010,KGF2014}.
+If secular chaos is a major dynamical channel for pollution, it follows that a significant fraction of the WD population possesses at least two planets with masses $\gtrsim 10 \ME$ on long-term stable orbits beyond $\sim 10 \AU$, with moderate eccentricities and mutual inclinations.
 By extension, a similar fraction of F- and A-type main-sequence stars (the progenitors of polluted WDs) must have similar planetary systems with smaller orbits.
 A reservoir of planetesimals close to the chaotic zone would also be required, which implies that the approximate configuration of the main asteroid belt and outer Solar System planets is commonplace.

-Is there any prospect of detecting our hypothetical planet population directly?
-Detecting extrasolar planets beyond $\sim 10 \AU$ is difficult for main-sequence host stars, let alone WDs.
+Could this hypothetical planet population ever be detected?
+Direct detection of extrasolar planets beyond $\sim 10 \AU$ is difficult for main-sequence host stars, let alone WDs.
 None the less, \citet{Schreiber+2019} have reported indirect chemical evidence that more than half of young, hot WDs ($T_{\rm eff} \gtrsim 20\,000 \, {\rm K}$) retain giant planets on scales of $\sim 10$--$100 \AU$.
-There is some hope for direct detections of these planets (or, at least, robust upper limits on their occurrence rate) within the next few years.
-For example, direct imaging of planets around nearby WDs is feasible because at infrared wavelengths the host stars are relatively faint and the planets relatively luminous.
-Indeed, an attempt has been made to image giant planets orbiting WDs in the Hyades cluster \citep{BZT2021}, and another direct imaging search for planets around WDs is scheduled for {\it JWST} Cycle 1.\footnote{GO program \href{https://www.stsci.edu/jwst/science-execution/program-information?id=1911}{\#1911} (PI: S.\ Mullally).} In Section \ref{s:discuss:HEM:ptesimals}, we identify two individual WDs that may be good candidates for a direct imaging search in the near term.
+There is some hope for direct detections of these planets (or, at least, robust upper limits on their occurrence rate) in years to come.
+For example, direct imaging of planets around nearby WDs is feasible because at infrared wavelengths the host stars are relatively faint and the planets are self-luminous.
+Indeed, an attempt has been made to image giant planets orbiting WDs in the Hyades cluster \citep{BZT2021}, and another direct imaging search for planets around WDs is scheduled for {\it JWST} Cycle 1 \citep{MullallyJWST}.
+In Section \ref{s:discuss:HEM:ptesimals}, we identify two individual WDs that may be good candidates for a direct imaging search in the near term.